Tayzn/EZShop/README.md

 - Run `npm start` to start the local server.
 May take a few minutes to load.

 ### Credits
-This wensite was made by: Tyler Nauta, Paul Kearney, Matt Meredith, Nick Lago, Evan Lewis, and Kay Sousa
+Tyler Nauta, Paul Kearney, Matt Meredith, Nick Lago, Evan Lewis, and Kay Sousa